PSNI wrong not to investigate ‘hooded men’ torture allegations, court rules

 Lord Hodge said the police force’s decision in 2014 was ‘irrational’ and should be quashed.

-The 14 hooded men were subjected to a series of controversial interrogation techniques when they were interned without trial by the Army in Northern Ireland in 1971.
+The 14 hooded men were subjected to a series of controversial interrogation techniques by the Army and police when they were interned without trial in Northern Ireland in 1971.

 The techniques included hooding and being put in stress positions, forced to listen to white noise and deprived of sleep, food and water.